 3. Machine Learning

 Many people recommend Machine Learning Course by Andrew Ng (Stanford University) as a good source to study Machine Learning.
-This course includes most of the problems in Machine Learning from the beginner level using Octave programming language.
-I have finished this course at this time.
+This course includes most of the problems in Machine Learning from the beginner level.
+I have finished the older version of this course (Machine learning using Octave) and I will attend the new version course soon.

 I have read two books to learn Machine learning using R and Python, both provided by Packt